stephenhky/PyShortTextCategorization/docs/faq.rst

 Ans: Currently only Word2Vec is directly supported.
 However, you can convert GloVe models into Word2Vec models.
 See: :doc:`tutorial_wordembed` .

+3. Can this package work on Python 3?

+Ans: This package is written in Python 2.7.
+It is not guaranteed that the package works perfectly well in Python 3.

 Home: :doc:`index`